-The UCD Reference Library contains tools and references that are useful in supporting the UCD process.
+This library contains tools and references that are useful in supporting the User Centred Design (UCD) process.

 Researching with users is central to UCD — it is what sets UCD apart from other project methodologies.
 There are many ways to approach researching your users.
-We have some suggestions about where to start and some guides about the kinds of activities you can do to make the most out of getting to know your users.
+Take a look at some suggestions about where to start and guides about the kinds of activities you can do to make the most out of getting to know your users.

 Agile is the recommended operating model, allowing teams to respond quickly to user research through incremental and iterative work.